amber-lang/amber-docs/docs/advanced_syntax/builtins.md

 ## Echo

-Console output is essential, and the `echo` command allows you to print text to the console, require a `Text` parameter.
+Console output is essential, and the `echo` command allows you to print text to the console, requires a `Text` parameter.

 ```ab
 echo "Hello World!"